greg-raven/Uncommon-Sense/_posts/2012-10-01-the-more-profound-problem-however-is-the-degree.md

 - Stephen Cox
 ---

-The more profound problem, however, is the degree to which many academic intellectuals, especially in the humanities, have lost their ability to distinguish the 'state' from 'society.'
+The more profound problem, however, is the degree to which many academic intellectuals, especially in the humanities, have lost their ability to distinguish the "state" from "society."